 -

-Edge clarity after dissolving base fabric
+Edge sharpness after dissolving the base fabric

-Sampling is a crucial validation stage.
+Sampling is a crucial validation phase.supported by professional lace manufacturing processes

 -